Deploy the BeyondTrust SRA Virtual Appliance into a Microsoft Azure Environment

 The vmName does not need to be changed.

-The Storage Account being utilized for storing the Azure Virtual Appliance must be General purpose v1.
+The Storage Account used for storing the Azure Virtual Appliance must be General purpose v1.

-- If using the AzureRm Powershell script, uncomment the desired deployment size of your RS Virtual Appliance in the section labeled STEP 2.
-If using the Az script, set the value of $size to the desired deployment size of your RS Virtual Appliance.
+- In the Deploy-AzBeyondTrustVM.ps1 script, set the value of $size to the desired deployment size of your SRA Virtual Appliance.
 The options are:

-- In the Azure console, set the RS Virtual Appliance's external IP to Static.
+- In the Azure console, set the SRA Virtual Appliance's external IP to static.
 Then assign your DNS entry to that external IP.

-- Or, apply a DNS name within Azure.
+- Apply a DNS name within Azure.
 Set a CNAME record pointed to that address.